-Not to be horribly dreary, but look at it this way: In the long run, the odds are about one in three that you will die of cardiovascular disease.
-So why not try to put that grim event off as long as possible -- or prevent it altogether?
+In the long run, the odds are almost one in three that you will die of cardiovascular disease.
+So why not try to put it off as long as possible -- or prevent it altogether?

 What are heart attacks and cardiac arrest?

 You've heard the terms a million times.
 But do you know the difference between a heart attack and cardiac arrest?

 The cause of a heart attack (or myocardial infarction) is pretty easy to understand.
 It's essentially a plumbing problem.
 The heart is a pump that circulates the blood throughout your body.
 But like all pumps, it needs an energy supply to work -- in this case, a flow of blood with oxygen and nutrients.